ac4lt/autonomous-nina-sequence/README.md

 ## Wiki

-For information on how to configure and customize the sequence, please see the wiki.
+For information on how to configure and customize the sequence, please see the [Wiki](https://github.com/ac4lt/autonomous-nina-sequence/wiki).

-to be written...